 - They are easy to install.

-- They can reach a greater depth comparing to any other type of pile.
+- They can reach a greater depth compared to any other type of pile foundations.

 - Can penetrate through the hard layer of soil due to the less cross-sectional area.